AdobeDocs/experience-manager-65.nl-NL/help/assets/config-dynamic.md

    `https://<*server*>:<*port*>/crx/de/index.jsp#/conf/global/settings/dam/dm/imageserver/`

-1. Tik op het tabblad **[!UICONTROL Replicatie]** .
+1. Tik op het tabblad **[!UICONTROL Replication]**.
-1. Tik op **[!UICONTROL Repliceren]**.
+1. Tik op **[!UICONTROL Replicate]**.

 ## Viewer-voorinstellingen repliceren {#replicating-viewer-presets}

 Als u *een element met een viewervoorinstelling wilt leveren, moet u de viewervoorinstelling repliceren/publiceren* .
-(Alle voorinstellingen voor viewers moeten worden geactiveerd *en gerepliceerd* om de URL- of insluitcode voor een element te verkrijgen.
+(All viewer presets must be activated *and* replicated to obtain the URL or embed code for an asset.
 Zie Voorinstellingen [van](/help/assets/managing-viewer-presets.md#publishing-viewer-presets) viewer publiceren voor meer informatie.

 >[!NOTE]
-Standaard worden in het systeem verschillende uitvoeringen weergegeven wanneer u **[!UICONTROL Uitvoeringen]** en diverse viewervoorinstellingen selecteert wanneer u **[!UICONTROL Viewers]** selecteert in de gedetailleerde weergave van het element.
-U kunt het aantal zien verhogen of verlagen.
-Zie Het aantal voorinstellingen voor afbeeldingen [vergroten waarmee het aantal voorinstellingen voor viewers dat wordt weergegeven](/help/assets/managing-image-presets.md#increasingthenumberofimagepresetsthatdisplay) of [vergroten](/help/assets/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).
+By default, the system shows a variety of renditions when you select **[!UICONTROL Renditions]** and a variety of viewer presets when you select **[!UICONTROL Viewers]** in the asset&#39;s detail view.
+U kunt het aantal dat u ziet verhogen of verlagen.
+See [Increasing the number of image presets that display](/help/assets/managing-image-presets.md#increasingthenumberofimagepresetsthatdisplay) or [Increasing the number of viewer presets that display](/help/assets/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).

 ## Elementen filteren voor replicatie {#filtering-assets-for-replication}